CQ CQ CQ

 2c) Diving into D-STAR

 When I first dove into D‑STAR, I knew nearly nothing about digital voice and quickly found myself drowning in a big bowl of bewilderingly murky information soup.
-If it's so bewildering, why even bother?
+So if it's that bewildering, why even bother?

 2d) Discovering DMR